manuel-serrano/icfp2024-sudoku/README.md

 ## Artifact Instructions

 This artifact can be installed and ran either:

-  1. using the provided VM;
+  1. using the VM availabe at http://xxx.org;
   2. using the a native installation.

+The VM provides a complete Linux image where a native version of the artifact has been pre-installed.

-### VM-base artifact
+### Alternative 1: VM-base artifact

-To execute the artifact, install QEMU and run the virtual machine as instructed in Section [QEMU Instructions] (see below).
-Once connected to the VM go into the `icfp-2024` directory and execute:
+To execute the artifact via the VM distribution, install QEMU and run the virtual machine as instructed in Section [QEMU Instructions] (see below).
+Once connected to the VM go into the `icfp-2024` directory.
+It contains a pre-installed native version of the artifact (as documented in Section [Native arifact]).
+To execute it:

 ```
 npm run sudoku
 ```

-### Native artifact
+### Alternative 2: Native artifact

 In order to install the version of the ICFP artifact the following packages are required: